pavelliavonau/cmakeconverter/README.md

 # CMakeConverter

-This project aims to facilitate the conversion of Visual Studio and QT to CMake projects.
+This project aims to facilitate the conversion of Visual Studio (and QT in second time) to CMake projects.

 ## Goal

-The goal of this project is to give to a Python script a `.vcxproj` or a `.pro` file and output a CMakeLists.txt.
+The goal of this project is to give to a Python script a `.vcxproj` file and output a CMakeLists.txt.

-Actually, it only works with `vcxproj` and `c/c++` project.
+Actually, it **only works** with `vcxproj` and `c/c++` project.

-**This script still in development and has probably many issues**
+> **This script still in development and has probably many issues**

 ## How to use